-Use cases of customer journey maps: workshop, project, and management maps
+Use cases and types of customer journey maps: workshop, project, and management maps

-Journey maps have the power to create a competitive advantage for organizations, but what kinds of journey maps are out there?
-And which purpose does each kind serve?
-In this article, you get more detailed insights about the three main use cases of journey maps, and why it’s crucial to differentiate between them.
+Journey maps have the power to create a competitive advantage for organizations, but what types of journey maps are out there and what are they used for?
+In this article, you get more detailed insights about the three main types & use cases of journey maps.

-Over the years, the usage of journey maps extended noticeably and there are many meaningful use cases of journey maps.
-From the use cases that will be discussed in this article, we have to differentiate the business cases of journey maps, which you can find some information about here.
+Over the years, the usage of journey maps extended noticeably and there are many meaningful sorts of journey maps.
+From those that will be discussed in this article, we have to differentiate the business cases of journey maps, which you can find some information about here.

-The common differentiation for customer journey maps is between three main cases: workshop maps, project maps, and management maps.
+The common differentiation for customer journey maps is between three main types or cases: workshop maps, project maps, and management maps.
 Although there certainly are more, this proved to be a useful categorization.

-Workshop maps are ideally co-created with customers, front-line staff, stakeholders, and others.
+These maps are ideally co-created with customers, front-line staff, stakeholders, and others in a journey mapping workshop.
 Their main usage is to help teams identify needs and opportunities, or come up with ideas for identified pain points.

 These maps help to break down complex experiences.